| NEWS & EVENTS

 Book Bike Ambassador

-Sean will be the Tempe Book Bike rider, sharing books and resources throughout Tempe.
+Sean is the Tempe Book Bike rider, sharing books and resources throughout Tempe.
 Sean is a Marine Veteran with experience facilitating outreach programs Valley wide.

 Tempe Book Bike Grant Project Administrator

 Tempe Book Bike is made possible through the LSTA grant program, administered by the Arizona State Library, Archives and Public Records.
-Nick will be responsible for coordinating all operational aspects of the grant project.
+Nick is responsible for coordinating all operational aspects of the grant project.